subodh-r-gupta/Raspberry-pi-docker-host-as-my-home-server/README.md

-# My home lab on Raspberry pi 4
+# My home lab on Raspberry pi 4 with docker and ubuntu

 I got a new raspberry pi 4 and I want to build a low cost and low power consuming home server on it.